SamEaton20/IMBD_database/README.md

 # Back to Pandas
   - Get data back from PostGres into the IPYNB using SQLAlchemy and psycopg2
   - Merge the tables, basic and ratings, in Pandas
-  - Use tkinter code to create
+  - Use tkinter code to create a GUI
 Not a commercial project